 Properties

-Properties make up the structure of a content type.
+Properties make up the structure of a object type.
 They define what kind of information each object of that type can hold.
 A property has a name, a description (optional), an icon, and a type.

 Default properties